 When I first heard of Sympathetic Dominance about 2 years ago, I had no idea what it was or what it meant.
 To me the words “Sympathetic Dominance” (SD) together didn’t make any sense.
-I have mentioned in my previous blog (The impact of our environment and our lifestyle) that I was introduced to this term by one of my natureopaths in relation to the body’s nervous system.
-This immediately sparked my interest and I got researching and sourced some books.
+I have mentioned in my previous blog (The impact of our environment and our lifestyle) that I was introduced to this term when I went on to study as a Health Coach.
 I was actually amazed as to how much medical information and well-known facts are available on SD and yet whenever I speak to any of my clients and mention it, I am met with blank faces.

 Once you understand what SD means and what it is, you will find it to be a very very common phenomenon occurring almost everywhere.
 It has sneaked into almost every home and have managed to thrive without being noticed by any one of us.
 Coaching clients have made me realise that SD impacts so many of us on almost daily basis.
 So many of us display its symptoms and yet its importance has been overlooked by so many healthcare practitioners for decades.

 Our Nervous system is made up of 100’s of billions of nerves and cells known as neurons that are responsible for sending signals to all parts of our body.
 Our Autonomic Nervous System (ANS) is part of our Nervous System that is responsible for regulating internal body processes and organ functions that require no conscious effort.
 Thus, we are usually not aware of these functions.
 Our heart beating, our blood pressure, us breathing and digesting our food, are all examples of functions and processes that our body conducts without us even knowing.
 ANS is made up of two parts; Sympathetic and Parasympathetic.
 These two functions or parts are opposite of each other.

 Sympathetic part is responsible for body’s ability to prepare itself for the stressful situations.
 These situations will either make body to get into in flight or in fight mode.